ocrmypdf/OCRmyPDF/docs/installation.rst

 Installing on Windows
 ---------------------

-Direct installation on Windows is not possible.
-Install the _`Docker` container as described above.
+Direct installation on Windows is not possible.  `Install the Docker <docker-install_>`_ container as described above.
 Ensure that your command prompt can run the docker "hello world" container.

 It would probably not be too difficult to run on Windows.
 The main reason this has been avoided is the difficulty of packaging and installing the various non-Python dependencies: Tesseract, QPDF, Ghostscript, Leptonica.
 Pull requests to add or improve Windows support would be quite welcome.